Amores perros: Production

 Produced by Zeta Film and AltaVista Films, production began on 12 April 1999.

 The DVD of Amores perros has a commentary track, by the director and the screenplay writer.
 A controversial aspect of the film is the dog fighting sequences.
 González Iñárritu explains that no dogs were harmed during the making of Amores perros.
 In the scenes where dogs are apparently attacking each other, they were actually playing.
 Their muzzles were covered with fine fishing line, so that they were unable to bite another dog.
 In the shots where dogs are apparently dead or dying, they were sedated (under supervision of the Mexican SPCA).
 The grittiness of the scenes is amplified by quick cuts and sound effects.
 Another unusual aspect of the production of Amores perros was the danger to the cast and film crew while filming in the poor parts of Mexico City.
 The director and some of the crew were actually robbed by street gangs.

-The Director cut includes a cameo from the veteran Japanese singer Kazuyo Togawa singing A cappella, credited as "Fat Lady".
+The Director's cut includes a cameo from the veteran Japanese singer Kazuyo Togawa singing A cappella, credited as "Fat Lady".

-Reception and awards
+Reception

+Critical response

+Amores Perros has been widely praised and seen as a representative work of the Nuevo Cine Mexicano, also named as New Mexican Cinema.
+After its commercial success, Amores Perros has also received attention from reviewers and scholars.
+The film’s portrayal of male characters across different social backgrounds has been discussed in relation to structural violence, social problems, and shifting models of masculinity in post-NAFTA Mexico.
+Most critics have praised its unique narrative structure and its portrayal of contemporary urban life in Mexico City.

 The film was critically acclaimed and received many nominations and awards.
-Review aggregate Rotten Tomatoes reports that 92% of critics have given the film a positive review based on 118 reviews, with an average score of 7.75/10, making the film a "Certified Fresh" on the website's rating system.
+Review aggregate Rotten Tomatoes reports that 92% of critics have given the film a positive review based on 118 reviews, with an average score of 7.75/10.
 The consensus reads "The brutality of Amores Perros may be difficult to watch at times, but this intense, gritty film packs a hard wallop".
 On Metacritic, it has a score of 83 out of 100 based on 31 critics, indicating "universal acclaim".